About

 By Taxi

 Tell the taxi driver to take you to Bellairs Research Institute in Holetown Holetown is small and Bellairs is on the main street — it is just north of Folkstone Park.
-The taxi ride should cost about US$35 to US$45.
+The taxi ride should cost about 35 USD to 45 USD.

 Accommodation